All Episodes

 But if I did, I'd be taking Zycam right now, like I did two weeks ago to stop one.

-And I got email, yeah, Russia.
+And I got emailed, yeah, Rush.

-There are people with secret stashes of the Zycam Zell swab.
+There are people with secret stashes of the Zycam Zell Swab.

 Yep, Brian's got some too.

-See, the FDA went in there and banned them, but uh no matter, because the Zycam people are brilliant and they've come up with new formulations of the same product, and it works just as well.
+See, the FDA went in there and banned them, but no matter, because the Zycam people are brilliant and they've come up with new formulations of the same product, and it works just as well.

-So you're getting into cold season now, and everybody thinks they're getting flu uh because there's been so much hysteria raised by the media over the H1N1 virus.
+So you're getting into cold season now, and everybody thinks they're getting flu because there's been so much hysteria raised by the media over the H1N1 virus.

-Uh but more than likely is it's gonna be a cold, and if you think you're gonna get it, if you if you get the first sign, whatever it is for you when you think you're getting a cold, get Zycam, have some on hand, and remember to take it.
+And if you think you're going to get it, if you get the first sign, whatever it is for you, when you think you're getting a cold, get Zycam.

-All right, who uh who's next on this uh program?
+All right, who's next on this program?

 Great to have you on the program.